 As always, we only include ideas that require the bare minimum of resources (whiteboard, markers, dice(dice app).

 We can modify Pictionary to have fun with this topic.
 Divide the class into two teams.
 On each turn, give the student in play a there is/are style sentence.
 That student must then represent it on the board using only images.
 Their teammates get a point when they guess it correctly.
 Depending on what you want to revise, you could include prepositions or possessive adjectives.
 Below are some ideas to get you started:

 1. There are (two) children behind a tree.

 2. There's a cat under the chair.

 5. There's a fireman on the beach.

 With weaker groups, you should guide the students toward the sentence you want them to say by asking appropriate questions.

 Be sure to check out our full list of ESL lesson plans for beginners (A1 Upper), as well as our complete selection of EFL - ESL lesson plans.

-If you use an Android device, have a look at the TEFL Handbook app.
+If you use an iOS or Android device, have a look at the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.